 - The Dating Game Visual Novel Starswirl Academy and adventure game Questria got off easy in comparison.
 Questria made the decision to divorce itself from MLP on its own, leaving a cast full of Captain Ersatzes.
 In the case of the former, a Hasbro representative simply requested that they change the characters' designs and names to be not infringing, to which the development team obliged.

 - Marvel Comics put the kibosh on various super hero skins for The Sims.

 - The indie slasher All the Boys Love Mandy Lane didn't see the light of day in the United States for years, due to the company that held the American distribution rights to it going bankrupt and closing its doors.
 Also a case of Screwed By The Studio — The Weinstein Company dumped the film on the now-bankrupt distributor once they saw a number of horror films (most notably Grindhouse) go bust at the box office, despite having already paid $3 million for the rights to it.
-Luckily, it's finally due for Stateside release in October 2013.
+Luckily, it received a limited Stateside theatrical release in October 2013.

 - Many people believe The Day the Clown Cried was never released due to poor taste but it was actually due to copyright issues over the script.
 In fact, Jerry Lewis was technically not supposed to finish it but he did, resulting in the movie being completed but rarely seen.

 - Superstar: The Karen Carpenter Story was a sardonic biopic by Todd Haynes about Karen Carpenter's rise and bulimia-related death, with the additional gimmick that the Carpenters were represented by Barbie dolls.
 Due to the angry lawsuits from Karen Carpenter's estate and Mattel, the movie will probably never be screened legally again.